fsantosvix/databricks-nba-mvp-analysis-data-pipeline/README.md

 ## 2. Data Sources

 This project uses one primary dataset and three supplementary datasets.
 Together, they provide player statistics, MVP outcomes, team abbreviations and championship results required for the analytical steps of the work.
+Copies of the datasets are saved in the `CSV files` folder for reference.

 ### 2.1 Primary Dataset
-The main dataset was obtained from Kaggle:
+The main dataset (NBA_Dataset.csv) was obtained from Kaggle:

 **NBA Player Season Statistics With MVP and Win Share (1982 to 2022)**
 https://www.kaggle.com/datasets/robertsunderhaft/nba-player-season-statistics-with-mvp-win-share/data